Datastorm: Plot

 The game takes place after the planet Xerxes exploded, causing its eight orbiting colonies to drift into deep space.
 The inhabitants of these colonies must locate a new home planet, so they each send a survival pod out into space to achieve this mission.

 Release

 The game was announced in May 1989.

 Reception

-Julian Rignall, writing for Computer and Video Games in 1989, called Datastorm "the best shoot 'em up yet seen out of a coin-op cabinet."
-The overall review score was 95%.
+Datastorm received a generally favorable reception from critics.
+Computer and Video Games Julian Rignall called it "the best shoot 'em up yet seen out of a coin-op cabinet".